bvnierop/bvnierop.github.io/_posts/2021-03-26-how-i-learned-to-let-go-and-ship-it.md

 solution.

 I want categories.
 I want _see also_.
 I want series of posts.
 I want comments.
 I want an RSS feed.
 Perhaps I should do something about SEO.

+Maybe I want posts in a subdirectory so that it's better for future permalinks.

 And I wanted content.
 I wanted content ready _before_ going live for real.
 So that I could schedule that.